 Another interesting turnabout in the film is a subtle recognition of female privilege.
 Feminist media is stuffed to the brim with whining over male privilege, but the spotlight is almost never turned inward.

 On one rainy night, she implores a park ranger to allow her to collect a shipment of supplies.
 Despite his reluctance, he agrees.
 Three male hikers arrive shortly thereafter and the ranger is solidly intent on refusing them service but relents after some gentle persuasion from Cheryl.

-Cheryl ultimately completes her journey and in her final voiceover, alludes to her future husband and future children.
+Cheryl ultimately completes her journey, and in her final voiceover, alludes to her future husband and future children.
 She finds the freedom, redemption and sense of self-worth she sought.
-And ultimately, that meant becoming a mother herself and trying in her own way to be the example that her own mother was to her.
+Ultimately, that meant becoming a mother herself and trying in her own way to be the example that her own mother was to her.

 The film is shot on location throughout the PCT and is some the most beautiful natural landscape on earth.

 There are quotes by Emily Dickinson and Joni Mitchell.
 This movie is steeped in feminism but it never feels heavy handed.